 This is a new paint from Sherwin that really was what inspired this test.
 They claim it is extremely resistant to blocking and quick drying (2 hrs to re-coat instead of 4 hrs like most every other water-based paint) and still lays down to give you a nice smooth finish.
 I have found all of their description to be true in the last couple months since I started using it, but was curious to test the blocking.

-I then applied one fairly thick coat of each paint to two blocks doing my best to get as smooth a finish as I could.
+I then applied one fairly thick coat of each paint to two blocks, doing my best to get as smooth of a finish as I could.
 I let the paint dry for a full 24 hrs and then clamped the two blocks of each paint type together for 24 hrs.

 Here are the rankings from worst to best.